pub struct NsTable {

 pub fn find_ns_id(&self, ns_id: &NamespaceId) -> Option<NsIndex>

-Search the namespace table for the ns_index belonging to ns_id
+Search the namespace table for the ns_index belonging to ns_id.

 Sourcepub fn len(&self) -> NumNss